BuffMulugeta/azure-network-protocols/README.md

 - Step 1 Create a Windows 10 Virtual Machine (VM) with 2 Virtual CPUs and allow it to create a new Virtual Network (Vnet)
 - Step 2 Create a Ubuntu Server Virtual Machine (VM) with 2 Virtual CPUs and have it use the Virtual Network from the Windows 10 Virtual Machine (VM)
-- Step 3 Remote into Windows 10 Virtual Machine, install wireshark, and observer various traffic while performing commands with Windows Powershell
+- Step 3 Remote into Windows 10 Virtual Machine, install Wireshark, and observe various traffic while performing commands with Windows Powershell
 - Step 4 Set a perpetual ping with Windows Powershell for the Ubuntu Server, then block icmp v4 with Microsoft Azure Network Security Group and observe traffic changes

 <h2>Actions and Observations</h2>